edanalytics/edfi_api_client/README.md

  ...}
 ```

-Note: the returned dictionary is large and unwieldy*.
-A future update will add an `EdFiSwagger` class to assist in navigation.
+Returns an `EdFiSwagger` class containing the complete JSON payload, as well as extracted metadata from the Swagger.

 -----